aashi7/chomp_edt/README.md

     make
     ./demo

-The obstacle cost function is based on Euclidean Transform.
-Environment thus needs to be discretised.
+The obstacle cost function is based on Euclidean distance transform.
+Environment thus needs to be discretized.